 View our COVID-19 Study page, which gives information about your Newcastle University study experience for the academic year 2022-23.

 See our terms and conditions and student complaints information

 Quality and ranking

-- 7th in the UK – The Complete University Guide 2020 (Aural and Oral Sciences category)
+- 3rd in the UK – The Complete University Guide 2022 (Speech and Language Sciences category)

 Our BSc Speech and Language Therapy and Master's in Speech and Language Sciences degrees are monitored and approved by the Health and Care Professions Council (HCPC) and accredited by the Royal College of Speech and Language Therapists (RCSLT).